doctorfree/Asciiville/README.md

 to make it larger, change `art_font_size=4` to `art_font_size=6` and `txt_font_size=20` to `txt_font_size=24`.
 Some experimentation may be required to fit the art to your display and terminal emulator window.
+On a display with resolution 2560x1440 pixels, setting `art_font_size=8` and `txt_font_size=28` provides a larger display of Asciiville ascii art that fills most of the screen.

 A sample Asciiville configuration file `$HOME/.config/asciiville/config`: